-Our Social Security Solution
+Our Social Security Solution for Widows

 The rules for collecting survivor (widow) benefits are quite complex.
 You may have heard that you can start collecting survivor benefits as early as age 60.
 The amount to which you are entitled depends on several factors including your age and work history, your current marital status, your late spouse’s age, and whether your late spouse had already begun collecting his or her own benefits.
 In fact, some women may qualify for widow’s benefits even if they were divorced from a (now deceased) ex-husband, assuming she did not remarry before the age of 60.